Skip to main content

-The REMOTE Score is Remotivated's proprietary framework for evaluating what actually matters in distributed work environments.
+The REMOTE Score is Remotivated's independent framework for rating what actually matters in distributed work environments.

 What is REMOTE Score?

-The REMOTE Score is a framework specifically built to assess what actually matters for distributed teams.
-The acronym represents six critical dimensions of remote-first culture:
+The REMOTE Score is built to assess what actually matters for distributed teams.
+The acronym represents six dimensions of remote-first culture:

-Each dimension is scored and weighted to produce an overall REMOTE Score from 0-100.
+Each dimension is scored and weighted to produce an overall REMOTE Score from 0 to 100.

 Why REMOTE Score Exists